 2. Listeners can easily exit Spaces at any time by tapping the ‘Leave’ button at the top right corner.
 Everyone will automatically be kicked from the Space once the host ends the discussion.

-1. You can use Twitter’s search functionality to discover active Spaces.
-All you have to do is enter ‘twitter.com/i/spaces’ in the search bar.
+2. Another great way to discover active Spaces is through Twitter’s search functionality.
+All you have to do is enter ‘twitter.com/i/spaces’ in the search bar, and it works on the web as well.
 Use this link to see a list of ongoing Twitter Spaces.
 It goes without saying that you can only discover Spaces that are shared as a tweet through this method.

 Use Twitter Spaces to Participate in Discussions